This review contains SPOILERS!

 In that light, "Beauty and the Beast" is just lackluster.

 The film's lead, Emma Watson is charming but reminds us that not everyone can fills the shoes of Paige O'Hara's voice.
 In fact, this is true of the whole cast who have to physically and vocally challenge the icons that most of us grew up hearing.
-Watson is shaky, but charming.
+Watson is shaky, but cute.
 She doesn't really bring anything new to the role besides how the script deviates.
 Luke Evans is, likewise, very true to the 2D Gaston, except perhaps a little more overt with his inner flaws.
 Josh Gad plays Lefou which is perhaps the biggest contentious issue of the movie since he is gay and the marketing has exploded about this fact.
 While it doesn't bother me to include this, it doesn't really fit in the movie and seems kind of pandering...but that's a very personal opinion.

-The real difference in the two comes when Emma Thompson covers the title song and fails to hold a candle to Angela Lansbury; but besides that, the 2017 film feels like clunky recycled material.
+The real difference between the two films comes when Emma Thompson covers the title song and fails to hold a candle to Angela Lansbury; but besides that, the 2017 film feels like clunky recycled material.
 This is unlike "The Jungle Book" which told an entirely different story and reinvented the narrative itself.
 Clearly, Disney wanted to keep the magic alive for one of its most recognized films.

 Yet, all that is too critical perhaps, because the movie isn't that bad.
 It's a decent film, and it has decent acting.
-The biggest criticism of the film as a stand alone is the set design which looks oddly fake and constructed.
+The biggest criticism of the film as a stand alone is that the set design looks oddly fake and constructed.
 Some of the animation is too quickly thrown together; but all-in-all, it's not a terrible film.